 Two new local shows debuted in April 2008.
 Words on The Wind, produced by the West Custer County Library and High Country News and Tips, produced in partnership with High Country Recycling.
 Also in April 2008, KWMV published its first Quarterly Newsletter.
 Dozens of people participated in a KWMV Yoga workshop fundraiser held that summer.
 Custer County Youth Radio classes got underway in August for students at Custer County High School.
 Also, the popular valley web cam made its first appearance on www.kwmv.org.

 In 2009, visitors to www.kwmv.org were greeted by a new streaming web page.
 In the spring, Wet Mountain Valley Music Roundup joined the weekly schedule, showcasing only Wet Mountain Valley musicians.
-Later that year we launched Music Your Way a special program that gave local folks a chance to try being a deejay by hosting an hour of their favorite tunes.
+Later that year Music Your Way was launched, giving local folks a chance to try being a deejay by hosting an hour of their favorite tunes.
 Valley Lives and Legends, a local history show sponsored by Friends of Beckwith Ranch had its first broadcast in August, 2009.
+This year KWMV joined Facebook and Twitter to help keep the community better informed about station activities.
 At the end of the year, KWMV surveyed community members to assist in determining music and other programming changes in the future.

-In January 2010, KWMV began broadcasting Colorado News and Notes featuring stories from the Valley and around Colorado seven days a week.
+In January 2010, KWMV began broadcasting Colorado News and Notes seven days a week featuring stories from the Valley and around Colorado.
 This was also the year that founder Lou Kravitz stepped down from the Board and was appointed Chairman Emeritus.
-KWMV fans could start following station and local news on the new KWMV Facebook and Twitter accounts.
 Two new annual fundraising events were introduced.
 A Taste of The Valley brought together wine experts and great chefs for a dinner and wine tasting event that immediately became one of the area’s great annual summer events.
 The High Peaks Music Festival, held at The Feed Store Amphitheater featured Colorado artists during a day long event.

-During 2011, the Music Your Way program began with three hours of classical music.
+During 2011, the Music Your Way program ramped up, with local hosts for three hours of classical music.
 By the end of the year, 24 different DJs had hosted a variety of MYW shows.
 This participation spurred two new spin off shows during the year.
-Fridays at The Coffeehouse and Sunday Classics on made their debut.
+Fridays at The Coffeehouse and Sunday Classics made their debut.
 Listeners were updated multiple times daily during the Duckett Fire.
-KWMV DJs began blogging about some of their favorite music on the new KWMV Music Blog
+KWMV DJs began blogging about some of their favorite music on the new KWMV Music Blog.

 The station’s operating software was updated to an ENCO system in 2012.
 This expensive upgrade expanded broadcast reliability and functionality.
 For the first time, local music programming was featured seven days a week.
 Management began considering moving operations out of the Jones Theater to a larger location that would enable the station to do a better job serving the community.